Rudolf, Crown Prince of Austria: Aftermath of death

 Rudolf's death plunged his mother, Empress Elisabeth, into despair.
 She wore black or pearl grey, the colours of mourning, for the rest of her life and spent more and more time away from the imperial court in Vienna.
 Her daughter Gisela was afraid that she might also commit suicide.
 In 1898, while Elisabeth was abroad in Geneva, Switzerland, she was murdered by an Italian anarchist, Luigi Lucheni.

 Rudolf's death had left Franz Joseph without a direct male heir.
 Franz-Joseph's younger brother, Archduke Karl Ludwig, was next in line to the Austro-Hungarian throne, though it was falsely reported that he had renounced his succession rights.
 In any case, his death in 1896 from typhoid made his eldest son, Archduke Franz Ferdinand, the new heir presumptive.
 However, Archduke Franz Ferdinand was assassinated in 1914 (an event that precipitated World War I), so when Emperor Franz-Joseph died in November 1916, he was succeeded instead by his grandnephew, Charles I of Austria.
 The demands of the American President, Woodrow Wilson forced Emperor Charles I to renounce involvement in state affairs in Vienna in early November 1918.
 As a result, the Austro-Hungarian Empire ceased to exist and a republic came into being without revolution.
 Charles I and his family went into exile in Switzerland after spending a short time at Castle Eckartsau.

+Legend

+Rudolf (also known as Ludolf or Ludó in folklore) was a figure in folk stories in Hungary.
+Legend has it, that it was his father who sentenced him to death, as he was a Hungarophile and defied his Hungarophobic father's will.
+However, the latter secretly pardoned him and buried a waxwork in his place, and the real Ludó lived out his life in South America.
+The legend's popularity peaked during the interwar period.